julianharbarth/soro-s/README.md

 - Git
 - Ninja
 - CMake
-- Python (only needed for the web interface)

 Currently, only MSVC 14.29 is supported.
 Please make sure that you have the appropriate version installed.